shravya235/Penetration-Testing-Portfolio/walkthroughs/IDOR.md

 # IDOR

 ## What I Did
-Tested the **Nitte web application** for insecure access controls by manipulating user ID parameters.
+Tested for insecure access controls by manipulating user ID parameters.
 Was able to view or modify records belonging to other users by changing the `user_id` field in a POST request — a classic **IDOR vulnerability**.

 ---

 ## Tools Used
 - Burp Suite
-- Browser DevTools

 ---